naviveztim/CDP_python/README.md

 ### Performance - accuracy and training time
 CDP model has very small training time- it vary from seconds to minutes for dataset from USR database.
 Table below shows some elapsed training time and corresponding accuracy along with used hyper-parameters.
-Also.
-Fig. 1 shows comparison of the CDP method in terms of accuracy with some state-of-the-art time series classification method.
-Note: Accuracies reported for Fig.1 were obtained by C# implementation of CDP method.
+Also, Fig. 1 shows comparison of the CDP method in terms of accuracy with some state-of-the-art time series classification method.
+Note: Accuracies reported for Fig.1 were obtained by **C# implementation** of CDP method (for questions and inquiries: cdp_project@outlook.com).
-Table 1 contain training time and accuracies obtained by python implementation of the CDP method.
-Python implementation does not uses any acceleration techniques as numba, or multiprocessing, although the code is easy to change and accommodate these techniques.
+Table 1 contain training time and accuracies obtained by python implementation of the CDP method and Table 2 corresponding performance parameters from C# implementation.
+Present Python implementation does not use any acceleration techniques such as numba, or multiprocessing.

 Table 1.
 Training time and accuracy of **python implementation** of CDP method